Alekseypavlov14/swipes/README.md

 Creates [SwipeEventHandlers](#swipeeventhandlers) that can be applied later.
 **Use this function in non-vanilla js projects.** Add created event listeners to the target element and swipes will be handled.
 These event listeners use standard Browser API so they can be used with frameworks.

+#### addSwipeHandlers(element: HTMLElement, config: [SwipeHandlersConfig](#swipehandlersconfig))
+Adds swipe event handlers to the HTML element.
+Works very similar to [registerSwipeHandlers](#registerswipehandlersselector-string-config-swipehandlersconfig) but takes an element as argument instead of selector.

 ### **Types:**
 #### SwipeHandlersConfig:
 ```ts